cosinekitty/sapphire/Pop.md

 ![Pop](images/pop.png)

-Sapphire Pop is a polyphonic trigger generator that can simulate the statistical behavior of radioactive decay, or generate completely regular pulses, or anywhere on a spectrum between these extremes.
+Sapphire Pop is a polyphonic trigger/gate generator that can simulate the statistical behavior of radioactive decay, or generate completely regular pulses, or anywhere on a spectrum between these extremes.